A dental implant is a popular oral procedure used for replacing missing teeth. Implants are surgically placed into the jawbone.

-If you’re a candidate, implants could be a worthwhile substitute for procedures such as bridges or partial dentures.
+If you’re a good candidate for dental implants, they could be a worthwhile substitute for procedures such as bridges or partial dentures.

-When teeth are extracted or fall out, the tooth root is no longer present within the jaw to support the bone.
-As a result, bone may deteriorate.
+When you have extractions or your teeth fall out, the tooth root is no longer present within the jaw to support the bone.
+As a result, the bone may deteriorate.
 Dental implants provide a reliable replacement for lost teeth while also protecting your jaw.
-Using artificial tooth roots made of the biocompatible metal titanium, dental implants mimic natural tooth roots and deter bone loss.
+Using artificial tooth roots made of biocompatible metal titanium, dental implants mimic natural tooth roots and deter bone loss.

 Implants can also prevent teeth from shifting which helps to avoid bite problems later.
-Because implants functions the same as regular teeth, cleaning and care remain the same.
-And you can keep eating all the foods you enjoyed with natural teeth!
+Implants function the same as regular teeth which means cleaning and care remain the same.
+You can also keep eating all the foods you enjoyed with natural teeth!

 According to prevalent research, smoking can negatively affect the long-term success of dental implants.
-Not only can it impair proper healing, it may also have a harmful effect on bone density.
-And it increases your risk of gum disease.
+Not only can it impair proper healing, but it may also have a harmful effect on bone density.
+Certain habits increase your risk of gum disease.
 Other habits such as teeth grinding can weaken and crack teeth.
 If you’re prone to these habits, it’s important to take care of them before you get implant surgery.
 For example, you might clench or grind your teeth because you have TMJ.
 We can incorporate TMJ treatment into your implant surgery to enhance the outcome of your dental implant surgery.

 A dental implant patient must be healthy enough to undergo surgery.
 Any untreated conditions which may complicate the procedure might disqualify you.
 A patient’s medication could also interfere with healing or the implant procedure.
 For example, cancer drugs or medications used to prevent blood clotting would be of concern.

-Please call 940-322-2252 today for an appointment with a cosmetic dentist at StarImage Dentistry in Wichita Falls, Texas
+today for an appointment with a cosmetic dentist at StarImage Dentistry in Wichita Falls.